CT-BRAGG/Download-Sorter/README.md

     windows and linux as a single jar file.
 MacOS will purposefully be excluded.
     It, hopefully, would have a gui created using the AWT library which should help with portability.
 The program will also be written entirely in java.
-The process for configuring the file paths needs a little work.
+The process for configuring the file paths nad grammar in the readme file needs a little work.